Eczbek/xieite/docs/namespaces/concepts/stream.md

 &nbsp;

 ## Description
-Specifies that a type is, or derives from, `std::istream` or `std::ostream`
+Specifies that a type is, or derives from, `std::istream` or `std::ostream`.

 &nbsp;